Legally speaking, the charge facing former state Rep. Chris Dorworth is no more serious than attaching an invalid license plate to a vehicle.

-The sentence for Chris Dorworth, who, in another life, would be planning his next two years as speaker of the Florida House, is being no longer in office and radioactive to those who are.
+The sentence for Dorworth, who, in another life, would be planning his next two years as Speaker of the Florida House, is being no longer in office and radioactive to those who are.

-But, going forward, how does Chris Dorworth, lobbyist, go into a pitch meeting with a prospective client?
+But, going forward, how does Dorworth, lobbyist, go into a pitch meeting with a prospective client?

 “Hi, I’m Chris Dorworth, the guy who led a failed takeover of a government agency with a $300 million budget.
 Along the way, three of my political allies, including my girlfriend, were indicted, because of my actions.
 Now please sign here.”